ooloth/dotfiles/README.md

-# dotfiles
+# My dotfiles

-Dawned on me I should probably make sure I don't lose these!
+It dawned on me that I should make sure I don't lose these!

+## Setup

-Locally, these files live outside my home folder (with my other project files).
-I simlinked them to the corresponding files in my home directory by running these commands once (from my home directory) so that the actual dotfiles will automatically stay in sync as I save changes:
+Locally, these files live outside my home folder with my other project files.
+I symlinked them to the corresponding files in my home directory by navigating to my home directory and running the following commands once:

 ```sh
 ln -sfv ~/Sites/projects/dotfiles/.zshrc ~